If your horse is showing signs of acute laminitis, they require emergency veterinary attention and prompt treatment.

 At the first sign of a laminitis attack, there are steps you can take to slow the progression of laminar damage and improve your horse’s prognosis.
 This includes immediately calling your veterinarian, removing your horse from pasture and grains.
 In some cases, standing the horse in an ice water bath is helpful.

 This article will discuss emergency steps to take if you think your horse is experiencing a flare-up of acute laminitis.
-Once the lamnitic emergency has been managed, follow these steps to support your horse’s recovery.
+Once the laminitic emergency has been managed, follow these steps to support your horse’s recovery.

 Laminitis Emergency Treatment Protocol